 Preparation

 - Add one cup of water to a small saucepan.
-Heat over medium heat for 2-3 minutes, do not bring to a boil.
+Heat over medium heat for 2-3 minutes.
+Do not bring it to a boil.
 Remove from heat and let it cool until it reaches about 122°F (50°C).

 - Add the koji rice to a medium mixing bowl and pour in the warm water.
 Stir and let it sit for one hour.